 11.13

 1 This provision stipulates that no notification shall be made of the frequencies that are prescribed for common use by stations of a given service.
-According to this provision the Bureau established a list of the frequencies that enter into this category.
-This list is regularly updated and published in the Preface to the International Frequency List (IFL), in frequency order (Chapter VI of the Preface).
-The common frequencies appear in the Master International Frequency Register (Master Register) and in the IFL.
+According to this provision, the Bureau established a list of the frequencies that enter into this category.
+This list is regularly updated and published in the Preface to the International Frequency Information Circular (BR IFIC), in frequency order (Chapter VI of the Preface).
+The common frequencies appear in the Master International Frequency Register (Master Register) and in the BR IFIC .

 Reason: Editorial modification by the World Radiocommunication Conference (Sharm el-Sheikh, 2019) (WRC-19) modified the IFL to the BR IFIC.